cgabriel5/nodecliac/README.md

 #### Shell Support

 - nodecliac only works with Bash, seeing that it is the only shell I use.
-However, if the project grows support for other shells (Zsh, Fish, etc.) could be added.
+However, if the project grows support for other shells (Zsh, Fish, etc.) may be added.

 #### Editor Support (Syntax Highlighting)

-- I use Sublime Text and have created a language syntax file (`acmap.sublime-syntax`) for it.
-It can be accessed in the `resources/sublime-text/Auto Completion Map (acmap)` folder.
-Download the folder and place it in the `User/` folder for Sublime Text to pickup.
+- I use Sublime Text (ST) and have created a language syntax file (`acmap.sublime-syntax`) for it.
+ST files can be accessed [here](/resources/sublime-text/).
+Download the folder and place it in the `User/` folder for ST to pickup.
 Personally, I have it stored like so: `/User/Languages/Auto Completion Map (acmap)`.
 - Support for other editors can also be added if the project grows.

 <a name="contributing"></a>

-### Contributing
+## Contributing

 Contributions are welcome!
 Found a bug, feel like documentation is lacking/confusing and needs an update, have performance/feature suggestions or simply found a typo?
 Let me know! :)